 As a drilling reservist, Aulds was often put in places where she wasn't able to access a computer, which can be tough while enrolled in courses, with assignments due.
 She soon learned that this wouldn't be a problem with SNHU.
 "I just sent a schedule of my drilling dates to my professor, and a reminder before that weekend," she said.
 "I'd automatically get an extension on my assignments that were due - and I hadn't had that before."

 Having been enrolled in online programs previously, and at schools who were said to be military friendly, Aulds was happy to see that SNHU actually did live up to its reputation as a top military-friendly university.
 She particularly liked that her academic advisor was also a former servicemember - as are all advisors to military-related students.

 For Aulds, having an academic advisor that had shared what she had experienced made all the difference.
 "To have someone in your corner that's actually been through what you are going through is amazing," she said.
 "To have that automatic connection, and to use your acronyms that you've acquired over the years, it's just special."
 She says that meeting someone that's served before, there's an immediate kinship - and she felt that with her SNHU academic advisor from day one.

-Earning her master’s in nursing meant a lot to Aulds, yet it means even more in the world of healthcare.
-As a nurse with a master’s degree, she is now within the top 1 percent in her industry.
-While this designation is pretty impressive, for Aulds it’s more about what that number really means.
+Earning her master's in nursing meant a lot to Aulds, yet it means even more in the world of healthcare.
+As a nurse with a master's degree, she is now within the top 1% in her industry.
+While this designation is pretty impressive, for Aulds it's more about what that number really means.

-“It’s not that you’re in the top one percent, it’s that you have the knowledge to make a difference in the healthcare industry,” she said.
-“I can do research, I can work in the clinical setting as a leader.
+"It's not that you're in the top 1%, it's that you have the knowledge to make a difference in the healthcare industry," she said.
+"I can do research, I can work in the clinical setting as a leader.
 I can work in the corporate setting.
-It just puts you at a different level.”
+It just puts you at a different level."